 made to fit it.
 Their enthusiastic use was a reality by 1816.
 They didn’t change much at all for a century

-and a half until 1991, when I developed the hardened combination nipple-breechplug used first in the
+and a half until 1990, when Doc White (that's me) developed the hardened combination nipple-breechplug used first in the

 White Super 91.
 Even then, the shape of the cap-holding portion of the nipple was the same.